What is the turnover time for real estate photos? How are they sent to me?

 Is a bright, sunny day the best for taking interior photos?

-A.Contrary to what many believe, bright sunny days can be the worst for interior photography.
+A.Bright, sunny days are beautiful.
+But contrary to what many believe, they days can sometimes be the worst type of lighting for interior photography.
 The lighting tends to be harsh and contrasty.

 The ideal weather for real estate interior photography is a day when it's lightly cloudy, when the sun is much more diffuse.